 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines and food can affect how hydrocortisone and lidocaine work.
 Tell your doctor if you are also taking medicine that treats heart rhythm problems.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have diabetes or Cushing's syndrome.
-Tell your doctor if you have liver disease or kidney disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or an infection of any kind.

 - Do not use this medicine to treat a skin problem your doctor has not examined.